JJJOSH/FPGA_7_Segment_Display/README.md

 # Seven Segment Display Decoder In FPGA using Verilog
-A seven-segment display is a fundamental component used in various electronic devices for showing numerical information, such as the digits on basic calculators.
-These displays represent the numbers entered by the user or the results of calculations performed based on the user’s input.
-Each display consists of seven segments, which can be LEDs or liquid crystals.
+A seven-segment that displays a representation of numbers entered by the user’s input have been design and tested.
+Functional validations of the buttons input resulting to the display of numbers (1, 2, etc) were also tested.
+Each display consists of seven segments of liquid crystals on the MAX 10 board.
 These segments have two states: on and off.
-Seven-segment displays can represent decimal numbers (0-9) as well as hexadecimal numbers (0-9, A, B, C, D, E, F).